 Staff plans to implement a step-by-step analysis conducting additional data collection, monitoring and computer modeling to ensure the project concept is thoroughly evaluated.
 The recharge project will be implemented only if it is found to be safe for the water resources and beneficial for groundwater levels.

-A public meeting for the test well permit occurred Jan.
-9, 2017 in the District’s Sarasota Office.
-The District will continue to work with key stakeholders and potential affected parties.
+The District will continue to work with key stakeholders and potentially affected parties.
 Please contact the project manager with any questions.

 Step 1: Desktop and modeling evaluation.
-Permit test well – mid 2017
+Permit test well – Complete

 Step 2: Drill test and monitor wells.
-Collect aquifer characteristics and water quality – early 2018
+Collect aquifer characteristics and water quality – mid 2018 to early 2019

 Step 3: Begin recharge surface water test.
-Continue appropriate testing – late 2018
+Continue appropriate testing – mid 2019

 Step 4: Evaluate all testing results – 2020

 Senior Professional Engineer